Lori Harvey Praises Rumored Boyfriend Future After He Mentioned Her On His New Album ‘High Off Life’

 After hearing Lori on one of Future’s songs, social media instantly went into a frenzy.
 Several fans joked that the rapper must be completely enamored with Harvey after the name drop.
 Others pointed out that Future also declared his love for Ciara when they were engaged in 2013.
 He reportedly wrote several songs about her, including “Promise” before they parted ways in 2015.

-Rumors began to swirl that Future and Harvey were an item back in January 2020.
+Rumors began to swirl that Future and Harvey were an item in January.
 Future orchestrated an elaborate birthday bash for Harvey in Jamaica for her 23rd birthday.
-The trip included some of Harvey’s famous gal pals, including Jordyn Woods, Ryan Destiny and Teyana Taylor.
+The trip included some of Harvey’s famous gal pals, including Jordyn Woods, Ryan Destiny, and Teyana Taylor.
 Although they’ve been spotted together and have declared their affection in songs and online, the couple has yet to confirm they’re together.
 Prior to Future, Harvey was engaged to Memphis Depay back in 2017.
 She has also been romantically linked to Sean “Diddy” Combs and his son, Justin.